Central America Encompassed

 Today is free for you to discover San Ignacio at your own pace.
 This beautiful town is surrounded by fast-flowing rivers, waterfalls and Maya ruins, making it the ideal base.
 If you’re a bit of a history buff, maybe take a day trip to Xunantunich – an impressive Maya ceremonial site on a hill overlooking the countryside.
 Getting to the site is half the fun, as you'll need to take a hand-cranked ferry to cross the river.
 Also nearby is the cave of Actun Tunichil Muknal – a living museum of Maya relics.
 Wade through cool waters to find ceramic pots and crystallised skeletons preserved by the calcium-rich environment of the cave for over 1400 years.
 Easily spooked?
 Maybe you'd prefer a cave with fewer (as far as we know) skeletons, like the one in Mountain Pine Ridge.
 In the late afternoon, the barbecue stalls of Santa Elena start to set up for the dinner rush.
 It's only a 15-minute walk, so consider wandering over to enjoy a juicy chicken leg and a chat with the locals.

-Start your day with a birdwatching walk along your accommodation’s trails, lead by a local guide.
+Start your day with a nature walk along your accommodation’s trails, lead by a local guide.
 Then, and with plenty of free time today, consider taking advantage of some optional activities.
 Maybe take a scenic boat trip down the river to the coastal enclave of Livingston for a taste of Creole-Caribbean culture.
 This laidback town on the Caribbean coast feels very different from the rest of Guatemala thanks to its Garifuna population.
 Or maybe go boating on the lake, take a tour to spot local manatees or explore nearby San Felipe Fort.

 Leave the 'Sweet River' behind and travel by private minibus to the city of Antigua.
 The road between Rio Dulce and Guatemala City is one of the busiest in the country.
 Traffic is slow, there are frequent road works and many, many slow trucks – be armed with patience, music and a good book and the journey will be easier to handle.
 Though there's not much time in Antigua today, you owe it to yourself to reward your patience with a tamale (meat and dough steamed in a corn leaf).
 You could also give pepian a try (rich dark sauce served with vegetables and meat, usually chicken).